MieszkoMakuch/pi-security-camera/README.md

 ![emailNotifications](https://raw.githubusercontent.com/MieszkoMakuch/pi-security-camera/master/readme_files/emailNotifications.png)

-After detecting an object the camera will sent and email with a image preview.
+After detecting an object the camera will sent and email with an image preview.

 Email notification             |  Email with image preview :-------------------------:|:-------------------------: